 You can download the school textbooks for CBSE and Tamil Nadu State board (தமிழக அரசு மற்றும் இந்திய அரசின் பாடத்திட்டப் புத்தகங்கள்) for free from the below links to their respective sites.

 The Original Post from 2010 Below:

-In May 2012 at my firm we released a free/no-ad App for iPad to read the textbooks easily with one click with the contents downloaded offline.
+In May 2012 at my firm, we released a free/no-ad App for iPad to read the textbooks easily with one click with the contents downloaded offline.
 In September 2013 we released the same App for Android.
-A few months later on oral instructions from School Education Department (Government of Tamil Nadu) we had to discontinue/remove the apps.
+A few months later, on oral instruction from School Education Department (Government of Tamil Nadu) we had to discontinue/remove the apps.
 Though the textbooks are free, we were told that the Government owns the Copyright and has the exclusive rights for distribution in all forms.

 I am looking forward to the day when the textbooks will be licensed under Creative Commons.
 Thanks for all your support extended to this app.